-- a) On projects 100 kilometres to 225 kilometres radius from the City Hall of Winnipeg, the Employer will provide subsistence allowance in the amount specified in the Wage and Benefit Schedule of this appendix for each day worked or reported for work, by the employee.
+- a) On projects one hundred (100) road kilometres or greater from the City Hall of Winnipeg, the Employer will provide subsistence allowance in the amount specified in the Wage and Benefit Schedule of this Appendix for each day worked or reported for work, by the employee.
 On camp projects, accommodation shall be provided on a seven (7) days per week basis.
-The Pine Falls, Manitoba Pulp and Paper Mill is deemed to be 100.1 kilometers radius from the City Hall of Winnipeg.
-At the Employer's discretion and/or when required by the Client, the Employer may request reaffirmation of the employee's permanent address. - b) On projects over 225 kilometres radius from the City Hall of Winnipeg, the Employer will provide subsistence allowance in the amount specified in the Wage and Benefit Schedule of this appendix or camp seven (7) days per week. - c) On projects where the camp is beyond walking distance, transportation shall be provided. - d) Local residents, as defined in Article 3.07 shall not be entitled to subsistence allowance.
-On camp jobs, local residents shall be entitled to one (1) meal daily (except in cases where the Owner elects to deny this provision, in which case the Employer shall discuss the situation with the Business Manager to find a solution.)
+The Pine Falls, Manitoba Pulp and Paper Mill is deemed to be one hundred point one (100.1) kilometres radius from the City Hall of Winnipeg.
+At the Employer's discretion and/or when required by the Client, the Employer may request reaffirmation of the employee's permanent address. - b) On projects where the camp is beyond walking distance, transportation shall be provided. - c) Local residents, as defined in Article 3.07 shall not be entitled to subsistence allowance.
+On camp jobs, local residents shall be entitled to one (1) meal daily (except in cases where the Owner elects to deny this provision, in which case the Employer shall discuss the situation with the Business Manager/Secretary Treasurer to find a solution.)